adrien1212/software_architecture_blog_v2/content/fundamental_principles/service/index.md

 Tout au long des chapitres suivants nous allons parler de _Service_, regardons donc ensemble que signifie ce terme.

-## You first need to define what a service is
 [Services in Domain-Driven Design (DDD)](http://gorodinski.com/blog/2012/04/14/services-in-domain-driven-design-ddd/)
 > The term service is overloaded and its meaning takes on different shades depending on the context